Azumi people

-The Azumi (阿曇氏 or 安曇族) were a warrior clan and tribe during the Jōmon period in Japan, whose cultures and beliefs are considered to be one of Japan’s earliest sea religions.
+The Azumi (阿曇氏 or 安曇族) were a warrior clan and tribe who originated during the Jōmon period in Japan, whose cultures and beliefs are considered to be one of Japan's earliest sea religions.
 Their existence dates back to the early 3rd – 7th centuries, when their extensive knowledge of navigation between waters made them the naval force of Yamato Japan in Kyushu.
-They lived in Northern Kyushu, especially in an area called Chikuzen, now part of modern-day Fukuoka Prefecture.
-Their knowledge and ability to use tidal changes, weather patterns and star constellations ensured their successful routing and voyaging on the sea during their regular exploration.
-In essence, the working of Azumi life was centred around their sea God, Watatsumi and their omnipotent deity ‘Isora’, who provided the Azumi people with a strong sense of spiritual guidance throughout their day to day life.
+They originally lived in Northern Kyushu, especially in an area called Chikuzen, now part of modern-day Fukuoka Prefecture.
+Their understanding of tides, weather patterns and constellations ensured their successful voyaging.
+In essence, the working of Azumi life was centered around their sea god, Watatsumi and their deity ‘Isora’, who provided the Azumi people with a strong sense of spiritual guidance throughout their day-to-day life.

 History

 The Azumi people were a tribe from Northern Kyushu in Southern Japan.

 They were the oldest group and leaders of the “Ama”, a group of people who navigated the waters of West Japan (Tsushima), Korea and China.
 They also performed trade with China and Korea and were responsible for the transport of iron from the Korean Peninsula to Northern Kyushu.
 According to some historians, the Azumi were "the oldest known maritime force of [Japan's] emerging imperial state."

 The Azumi people were extremely skilled seafarers and their extensive knowledge of water currents, tidal changes, weather and star constellations is believed to have been passed down from generation to generation.
 Their ability to navigate the seas, especially at night, made them useful to the Japanese imperial government during the 3rd to early 5th centuries and they were effectively the naval force of Yamato Japan.
 With the new responsibility and accountability accorded to them, the Azumi people became the biggest influence in controlling the various Inland Sea routes to Kyushu along the Inland Coast.
 In this role, it was the Grand General of the naval force who was in charge of protecting these seas.

 Azumi no Hirafu, a member of the Azumi tribe, was appointed this role as Grand General when the emperor sighted him along with a group of men swimming toward their boat on the Inland Sea.
 These men wore deer antlers covering their heads, appearing as a close herd of deer on the seas.
 In the ancient beliefs of Shinto, deer were believed to be spiritual messengers, or specifically ‘Messengers to God’.
 Today in Nara, the modern capital of Japan, this belief and symbolism of the deer has continued, as over one thousand deer freely roam the Kasuga Grand Shrine, remaining intrinsically linked with both the kami revered there and the descendants of the Azumi.